Last updated February 2019.

 If you’ve never heard of WP-CLI, or you’re an experienced user, hopefully there will be something of interest for you in this talk.

 The user roles and capabilities API is one of the most powerful APIs in WordPress.
 With it you can giveth, and with it you can taketh away.
-In this presentation I talk through the basics of roles and capabilities, and go on to explain some of the more advanced and interesting use cases of working with the API.
+In this presentation I talk through the basics of roles and capabilities, and go on to explain some of the more advanced and interesting use cases of working with this API.

 An Explanation of HTTPS for the Inexperienced